alexisfrazee/Predict-Future-Sales-DNSC-3288-Project/README.md

   Many shop–item pairs have no monthly sales, indicating a highly sparse demand distribution — this affects accuracy and makes the binary “any sale?” problem meaningful.
 - **Lag features help, but not equally:**
   Recent lags (1–3 months) influence performance much more than longer seasonal lags (6–12 months).
-- **AUC performance higher than expected:**
-  Although not trained as a classifier, the model demonstrates reasonable ability to separate “sale vs. no sale,” suggesting strong reliance on recurring shop–item patterns.
 - **Certain shops/items dominate predictions:**
   Items with consistent histories are predicted well; niche items remain hard to forecast — highlighting inequality in data representation.